By F.K. Almou

 Cursing under his breath, Blaine forced his way through the crowd to get to the embarrassingly hysterical model.
 He was desperate to shut her the Hell up.
 But a member of the audience beat him to it, scooping her into his arms and carrying her off the runway to the sound of whooping and cheering.

-Blaine ushered them to the foyer and away from the cameras.
+Blaine ushered them to the foyer, away from the cameras.
 The less evidence of this literal slip-up, the better.
 He called emergency services while the girl continued to wail.
 Though now, to Blaine’s exasperation, it seemed to be because he wasn’t the one carrying her.
-She couldn’t take her mascara bleeding eyes off him.
+She couldn’t take her mascara-bleeding eyes off him.

-Unperturbed, her hero offered to stay with her until the ambulance arrived.
+Unperturbed, her hero placed her on a chair and offered to stay until the ambulance arrived.
 Blaine quickly shook his hand to thank him for his help.
 He was eager to get away, but the invigorating smell of the man’s aftershave made him hesitate.
 The subtle undercurrent of apples was jolting, almost like downing a double shot of espresso.
 Mentally shaking it off, he returned to the show.

 Despite the drama, it was an unadulterated success.
 Blaine retook his seat next to Werner Castell, the CEO of Diable Rouge, mechanically joining the adulation as Tybalt was given a standing ovation for his PFW debut.

 The Congolese designer took to the stage and the clapping and whistling grew louder.
 Dressed in a fitted leopard print jumpsuit of his own design with his hair dyed to match, he was a far cry from the refugee who, as a teen, had fled a life of ritualistic abuse.